 In 2007, Martin Wheeler and Antonia Hall, secured an initial five-year lease with the local community to provide an eco-conscious, culturally sensitive lodge which blends in with the landscape and brings benefits to the local community.
-We stayed at Tassia in August 2012, just after they had signed another 20-year lease – testament to the exceptional work they are doing, and the very special lodge they have created.
+We stayed at Tassia in August 2012 and again in November 2013, after they had signed another 20-year lease – testament to their exceptional work, and the very special lodge they had created.

 Game drives are possible, but Tassia has only one vehicle for guests, and there are only a couple of roads which can be used.
 Activities that don’t impact on the environment are preferred.
 These include short botanical walks with one of the Maasai guides who will teach you about the smaller insects and plant life – including the traditional medicinal and cultural uses of these plants.
 More rigorous treks are usually led by Martin, who will teach you how to track wildlife and explore some of the stunning scenery.
 Be sure to visit the caves and rock shelters not far from the lodge which show signs of human habitation going back 40,000 years.